MARTIMM/raku-mongodb-driver/README.md

 * This BSON::Document is now available in the BSON package and many assignments can be done using List of Pair.
 There are also some convenient call interfaces for find and run-command to swallow List of Pair instead of a BSON::Document.
 This will be converted internally into this type.*

-* In the future, host/port arguments to Client must be replaced by using a URI in the format ```mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]```.
+* Host/port arguments to Client are replaced by using a URI in the format ```mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]```.
 See also the [MongoDB page](https://docs.mongodb.org/v3.0/reference/connection-string/).

-* This is done now.
-The Client.instance method will only accept uri which will be processed by the Uri class.
+Client.instance method will only accept uri which will be processed by the Uri class.
 The default uri will be ```mongodb://``` which means ```localhost:27017```.
 For your information, the explanation on the mongodb page showed that the hostname is not optional.
 I felt that there was no reason to make the hostname not optional so in this driver the following is possible: ```mongodb://```, ```mongodb:///?replicaSet=my_rs```, ```mongodb://dbuser:upw@/database``` and ```mongodb://:9875,:456```.
 A username must be given with a password.
 This might be changed to have the user provide a password in another way.
 The supported options are; *replicaSet*.
-I could not use the URI module because of small differences in how the mongodb url is defined.*

-* Authentication of users.
-Users can be administered in the database but authentication needs some encryption techniques which are not implemented yet.
-Might be me to write those using the modules from the perl5 driver which have been offered to use by David Golden.

-*Authentication using SCRAM-SHA is now implemented.
-This is not possible for the 2.6.\* servers.*
+* Authentication using SCRAM-SHA is implemented.

 * The blogs [Server Discovery and Monitoring](https://www.mongodb.com/blog/post/server-discovery-and-monitoring-next-generation-mongodb-drivers?jmp=docs&_ga=1.148010423.1411139568.1420476116) and [Server Selection](https://www.mongodb.com/blog/post/server-selection-next-generation-mongodb-drivers?jmp=docs&_ga=1.107199874.1411139568.1420476116) provide directions on how to direct the read and write operations to the proper server.
 Parts of the methods are implemented but are not yet fully operational.
 Hooks are there such as RTT measurement and read concerns.
 * What I want to provide is the following server situations;
   * Single server.
-The simplest of situations. *This is done and tested*.
+The simplest of situations. **This is done and tested**.
   * Several servers in a replica set.
 Also not very complicated.
 Commands are directed to the master server because the data on that server (a master server) is up to date.
-The user has a choice where to send read commands to with the risk that the particular server (a secondary server) is not up to date. *This is done and tested*.
+The user has a choice where to send read commands to a secondary server with the risk that it is not up to date. **This is done and tested**.
   * Server setup for sharding.
 I have no experience with sharding yet.
 I believe that all commands are directed to a mongos server which sends the task to a server which can handle it.
   * Independent servers.
 As I see it now, the mix can not be supplied in the seedlist of a uri.
 This will result in a 'Unknown' topology.
 The implementer should use several MongoDB::Client objects where the seedlist is a proper list of mongos servers, replica typed servers (primary, secondary, arbiter or ghost).
 Otherwise it should only contain one standalone server.
-This could be a master for read and write or a slave for read only operations. *This is done and tested*.
+This could be a master for read and write or a slave for read only operations. **This is done and tested**.

 ## Documentation